Virtual Try-on

 • The online application lists a predetermined set of measurements.
 The customer selects those that are closest to her/his own.

 • In some cases, information about the general body shape is entered, such as small waist, large hips, narrow shoulders, or long torso.
-Hair style, hair color, facial and other characteristics can also be included.
+Hair style, hair , facial and other characteristics can also be included.

 • The online application develops a general image of the customer’s body shape and displays it on the screen for confirmation or modifications.